Fertilitopes: Preliminaries

-The articles \cite{Postnikov2} and \cite{Zelevinsky} give recurrence relations that can be used to compute the $f$-polynomials of nestohedra.
+Now suppose $\Nest({\bf y})$ is a binary nestohedron obtained from a binary building set $\mathcal B$ that, in turn, is obtained from a full binary plane tree $T$.
+In private communication with the author, Vincent Pilaud has explained how one can easily compute the $f$-vector and $h$-vector of $\Nest({\bf y})$ \cite{PilaudPrivate}.
+Let $T^{\text c}$ be the plane tree obtained from $T$ by contracting every edge in $T$ whose bottom vertex is not in $\mathcal B$.
+For each internal vertex $v$ of $T^{\text c}$, let $\deg(v)$ be the number of children of $v$.
+Then where each product ranges over the set of internal vertices of $T^{\text c}$.
+For example, if $T$ and $\mathcal B$ are as illustrated in Figure~\ref{Fig1}, then $T^{\text c}$ is so and

-\begin{remark} Following \cite{Lam}, we say a polytope is \dfn{alcoved} if each of its facets is normal to one of the roots in a Type-A root system.
+\begin{remark} Following \cite{Lam}, we say a polytope is \dfn{alcoved} if it is cut out by inequalities of the form $\sum_{i\in[a,b]}x_i\leq r_{a,b}$ for cyclic intervals $[a,b]$ and real numbers $r_{a,b}$.
 Following the recent article \cite{LamPolypositroids}, we say a polytope is a \dfn{polypositroid} if it is both a generalized permutohedron and an alcoved polytope.
 Every nestohedron is a generalized permutohedron \cite{Postnikov2}, and it follows from \eqref{Eq:FN} that every binary nestohedron is an alcoved polytope.
 Therefore, binary nestohedra are polypositroids. \end{remark}